-Nearly all of the farmed land on the property has been leveled and planted with field crops.
-As of the May 24, 2010 site visit, the fields were tall with grasses used for hay.
-The area was ready to be mowed and bailed.
+Nearly all of the farmed land on the property has historically been leveled and planted with field crops.
+As of the April 26, 2011 site visit, the fields had been recently disked in preparation for the above-described detention pond and road improvements, to be followed by alfalfa seeding in October.
 These farm practices provide suitable foraging habitat for Swainson's hawks due to the high visibility and accessibility of prey items.